 RedJubjub is a specialization of RedDSA to the Jubjub curve (§ 5.4.8.3 'Jubjub' on p.
-72), using the BLAKE2b-512 hash function.
+74), using the BLAKE2b-512 hash function.

-The spend authorization signature scheme defined in §5.4.6.1 'Spend Authorization Signature' on p.
-67 is instantiated by RedJubjub.
-The binding signature scheme BindingSig defined in §5.4.6.2 'Binding Signature' on p.
-67 is instantiated by RedJubjub without use of key re-randomization.
+The spend authorization signature scheme SpendAuthSig^{Sapling} is instantiated by RedJubjub, using parameters defined in § 5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
+68.

+The binding signature scheme BindingSig^{Sapling} is instantiated by RedJubjub without key re-randomization, using parameters defined in § 5.4.6.2 'Binding Signature (Sapling)' on p.
+69.

+Let I2LEBSP, I2LEOSP, LEOS2IP, and LEBS2OSP be as defined in §5.2 'Integers, Bit Sequences, and Endianness' on p.
+53.